Belarus at the Paralympics

 Belarus made its Paralympic Games début at the 1994 Winter Paralympics in Lillehammer.
 It has participated in every subsequent edition of both the Summer and Winter Paralympics.

 Belarusian athletes have won a total of 98 Paralympic medals, of which 27 gold, 37 silver and 34 bronze, placing it 33rd on the all-time Paralympic Games medal table.
 78 of Belarus's medals were won at the Summer Paralympics.

 Belarus's largest medal haul came at the 2004 Summer Games, with a total of 29, of which 10 gold.

 In 2022, in response to the country's participation in the Russian invasion of Ukraine, as well its treatment of Belarusian athletes, Belarus was suspended from the Paralympic Games.
 On 2 March 2022, the International Paralympic Committee (IPC) originally declared that Belarusian athletes would be able to compete as neutral athletes under the designation Paralympic Neutral Athletes, however their decision was reversed the following day and the athletes were banned from competing.

 On 29 September 2023, the IPC decided to continue partially suspend both Belarusian and Russian NPCs for two years, with their athletes and their support personnels may participate Paralympic Games under individual and neutral capacity, remarked that this means no teams.

-On September 2025, the IPC voted to lift the bans on the Russian and Belarusian National Paralympic Committees.
+In September 2025, the IPC voted to lift the bans on the Russian and Belarusian National Paralympic Committees, with the countries returning to the Games in 2026.